rzaluska/hugo-blog-source/content/blog/postfix-in-alpine-docker-container.md

 configuration lines here.
 For full documentation of postfix main.cf config file go to: http://www.postfix.org/postconf.5.html.

-Alse take a close look at line:
+Also take a closer look at this line:

 `maillog_file = /dev/stdout`